pradnyashil012/cryptonaukri-frontend/README.md

 ### `npm install`

-Run 'nmp install' after cloning the front-end repository to initialise all the dev dependencies.
+Run 'npm install' after cloning the front-end repository to initialise all the dev dependencies.
+Run below script to run the Project.

 ## Available Scripts